A new perspective on the competent programmer hypothesis through the reproduction of bugs with repeated mutations: Experiments

 Finally, Table~\ref{tbl:ops-used} reports which mutation operators were selected for the mutation paths.
-The operators ``Increments'', ``Empty Returns'', ``Null Returns'', and ``Primitive Returns'', and ``Relaxed Emtpy Returns'' are never used.
+The operators ``Increments'', ``Empty Returns'', ``Remove Conditionals'', ``Inline Constant'', ``Constructor Calls'', ``Relaxed Emtpy Returns'', ``Relaxed Inline Constants'', and ``Relaxed Return Values'' are never used.
 The most effective operators for the reproduction of bugs are the ``Void Method Calls'' and ``Method Calls'' operator, i.e., the removal of method calls.
-We note that ``Method Calls'' encompasses ``Void Method Calls'', which explains the drop to zero for the $M_{extended}$ set.
 The ``Rename'' operator was also often used to switch identifier names.
-We further find that ``Negate Conditional'' seems to be important, but is only frequently used with the $M_{extended}$ set.
-We observe the same for the ``Invert Negative'' operator.
-Return values are also valuable, but less important than the other operators.
+We further find that ``Relational Operator Replacement'' seems to be important, but is only frequently used with the $M_{extended}$ set.
+We observe the same for the ``Negate Conditional'', ``Non Void Method Calls'' and ``Arithmetic Operator Deletion'' operators. ``Negation'' operator is only used with the $M_{extended}$ set. ``Conditional Boundary'', ``Math'', ``False Returns'' and ``Null Returns'' are equally used in all mutation operators sets.
+Application of ``Constant Replacement'' and ``Bitwise Operator'' operators is noticed similar in both $M_{optional}$ and $M_{extended}$ sets. ``Invert Negatives'', ``True Returns'' and ``Remove Increments'' are valuable, but less important than the other operators.
+The ``Primitive Returns'', ``Arithmetic Operator Replacement'', ``Return Values'' and ``Unary Operator Insertion'' operators are also helpful, but not for many bugs.
 Relaxing the return operator did not make a difference, as this only merged the results for ``False Returns'' and ``True Returns'' into a single operator.
-The ``Conditional Boundary'' and ``Math'' operators are also helpful, but not for many bugs.